 Part of the appeal of Khustain Nuruu National Park is its accessibility – located approximately 100km from Ulaanbaatar.

 This is how we prefer to do it.
-This slower pace of exploration helps to provide you with a better understanding of the biodiversity of Khustain. – its people, landscapes and wildlife.
-Also, try to arrange an overnight stay as this gives you longer to experience the local community, the diversity of the landscapes and the variety of wildlife including red deer, corsac foxes, Siberian marmots, black vultures and other numerous raptors such as eagles and falcons.
-Not to mention the wild flowers.
-You can also explore the archaeology in the southern region of the park – close to the Tuul River including Neolithic graves (roughly from the 6th or 7th century A.D).
+This slower pace of exploration helps to provide you with a better understanding of the biodiversity of Khustain – its people, landscapes, and wildlife.
+Also, try to arrange an overnight stay as this gives you longer to experience the local community, the diversity of the landscapes, and the variety of wildlife including red deer, corsac foxes, Siberian marmots, black vultures, and other numerous raptors such as eagles and falcons.
+Not to mention the wildflowers.
+You can also explore the archaeology in the southern region of the park close to the Tuul River including Neolithic graves (roughly from the 6th or 7th century A.D).

 The tourist ger camp provided by the Hustai National Park Trust is an obvious accommodation option – especially as the funds raised go back into the national park.
 Located at the entrance to the park, there is a (recently updated) information centre.
 Although it seems large, part of the camp does include the research centre.

 However, we prefer the more local approach and the herders in the buffer zone of the protected area are part of a community-based tourism project where they open their homes to visitors.
 We work with the Bayansonginot Cooperative where herding families within the area have come together to focus on developing community-based tourism as an alternative income generation as well as promoting the modern-day herding way of life.
-The women members of the cooperative are treated as equals and attend the meetings and are also involved in decision making.
+The women members of the cooperative are treated as equals and attend the meetings and are also involved in decision-making.
 They also hand-produce felt items from their sheep herds – they do this for additional income as well as a sense of empowerment.

 Whoever you choose to visit with, make it a responsible visit